nephio-project/docs/content/en/docs/neo-porch/2_concepts/theory.md

 The following section expands more on each of these areas.
 The term *client* used in these sections can be either a person interacting with the API (e.g., through a web application or a command-line tool), or an automated agent or process.

-### Porch: Why?
+### Rationale behind Porch

 The benefits of Configuration as Data are already available in CLI form, using kpt and the KRM function ecosystem, which includes a kpt-hosted [function catalog](https://catalog.kpt.dev/).
 YAML files can be created and organised into packages using any editor with YAML support.
-However, a UI experience of [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) package management is not yet available which can support broader package lifecycle management and necessary development guardrails.
+However, a WYSIWYG user experience of package management is not yet available which can support broader package lifecycle management and necessary development guardrails.

-Porch enables development of such a UI experience.
-Part of the Nephio Configuration as Data implementation, it offers an API and CLI which provide lifecycle management of kpt packages, including package authoring with guardrails, a proposal/approval workflow, package deployment, and more.
+Porch enables development of such a user experience.
+It enables workflows similar to those supported by the kpt CLI, offering them as-a-service over an API and CLI which provide lifecycle management of kpt packages, package authoring with guardrails, a proposal/approval workflow, package deployment, and more.

 ### Repository Management